 Responsible Organising (RO) corresponds to fields of research on social and environmental responsibility, including gender, diversity, and sustainability, both in organisations and in terms of organisational impacts on society.

 In line with Hanken’s strategy for research, RO encourages “co-operation between Hanken’s competence centres on projects with social impact” (Hanken 2025 sub-strategy on research), as it focuses on the synergistic intersections between three research institutes CCR (Centre for Corporate Responsibility), GODESS (Gender, Organization, Diversity, Equality and Social Sustainability in Transnational Times) and HUMLOG (the Humanitarian Logistics and Supply Chain Research Institute).

 Hanken was elected UN PRME Champion school for 2018, signaling its global leadership role in responsibility and sustainability, which includes a commitment to “take transformative action towards the integration of the Sustainable Development Goals across curriculum, research and partnerships.”
 RO sediments these strategic international research commitments.

-ORGANISING: RO focuses on “organising” rather than on “organisation”, majority of research denoting the performativity of responsibility - how people do things and organise for transformative action.
-Examples of this would include the organising of firms and other societal actors, the organising of supply chains and networks across space.
+ORGANISING: RO focuses on “organising” rather than “organisation”, with a majority of research denoting the performativity of responsibility - how people do things and organise for transformative action.
+Examples of this include the organising of firms and other societal actors, and the organising of supply chains and networks across space.